 A: Researchers can search the online catalog for books, pamphlets, periodicals, newspapers, institutions, associations, and parish history materials.
 More information is continually being added to the catalog.
 There are some online finding aids that researchers can access.

 CHRC offers services for researchers who are unable to visit.
 While there is no fee for quick reference questions that require no research, general (non-genealogical) research questions can be handled by skilled staff members for a fee of $25.00 for up to one hour.
 This includes the cost of up to 10 photocopies and postage.
 Extra charges will be applied for additional hours and/or copies.
 General research requests requiring more than 3 hours of research cannot be performed by CHRC staff.

-A: Finding aids for the bishops’ papers and some other manuscript collections are available on our website.
+A: Finding aids for the bishops’ papers and some other manuscript collections are available on online catalog.
 Through our Omeka site we have made available a number of digitized material, including the over-sized graphics collections and some pamphlets, newspapers, and correspondence.

 CHRC has also partnered with the Digital Library @ Villanova University.
 Falvey Library has digitized materials from our collection, the majority of which relate to Irish American history.
 Most notable is our entire collection of Redpath’s Weekly Journal, the Fenian Brotherhood papers and materials relating to the Molly Maguires, the Nativist Riots of 1844 and the Irish Catholic Benevolent Union.
 CHRC materials at the Digital Library @ Villanova University can be found here.